 Provides read-only access to the New Relic platform (except for synthetic monitor secure credentials).

 For New Relic organizations that existed before July 30 2020 and have users on our original user model, this role lets you manage those "v1" users.

-To learn how to add users, and create custom groups and roles, see Manage users.
+To learn how to add users, assign them to groups, and create custom groups and roles, see Manage users.

-If you'd like to understand how our user model changed in 2020 and how this affects some functionality, see Impacts of user model changes.
+If you'd like to understand how our user model changed in 2020 and what the impacts of that change were, see User model changes.

 If you need more help, check out these support and learning resources:

 - Browse the Explorers Hub to get help from the community and join in discussions.

 - Find answers on our sites and learn how to use our support portal.